kiselevskaya/Python/experiments/32_biology_meets_programming/README.md

     frequent_words(text, k)
         Finds the most frequent patterns in the frequency_map dictionary.
-        The output is a string of the most common patterns.
+        The output is a list of the most common patterns.

 reverse_complement.py